 This popular fast-casual lunch spot doesn't just serve up stellar salads and sandwiches—Yelpers say the "out of this world" chocolate chip cookies hit the spot.
 The secret?
 They're made with olive oil instead of butter, which gives them an especially rich, nutty flavor.

 You can't go wrong with anything you order from this treasured little eatery, whether you opt for one of their mini Bundt cakes, a breakfast burrito, or a glazed scone.
 But it would be a mistake not to snag one of their monster chocolate chip cookies, which are as delicious as they are large.

 This boutique bakery, located in Omaha's historic Joslyn Castle neighborhood, has something for every palate—but Yelpers agree that the cookies are the real MVP.
 Specifically, they highly recommend the chewy chocolate chip cookies with a hint of salt, which are as thick as can be.
 By the way, everything at Sweet Magnolia's is made fresh daily by hand, and it shows.

 NEVADA: Zenaida's Cafe in Las Vegas

 When you visit this colorful, funky, vegan-friendly eatery, you'll be treated to a delicious surprise at the end of your meal: some homemade chocolate chip cookies, on the house.
-And while Yelpers certainly appreciate that they're complimentary, they say that's not all there is to praise about them.
+And while Yelpers certainly appreciate that they're complementary, they say that's not all there is to praise about them.
 In fact, one reviewer noted: "If I could just come here for the cookies, I would."
 Did we mention that they're served with a pinch of cinnamon and a light drizzle of white chocolate on top?

 NEW HAMPSHIRE: Elephantine Bakery in Portsmouth